openhwgroup/core-v-xif/doc/index.md

 ### Transaction Ordering
 The accelerator interconnect itself does not guarantee any response transaction ordering.
-The order in which offload requests are issued is determined by validity of source- and destination registers of the instruction to be offloaded.
+The order in which offload requests are issued is determined by validity of source and destination registers of the instruction to be offloaded.
 The offloading core may provide internal structures to facilitate multiple instructions to be issued independently, resulting in a pseudo multi-issue pipeline.

 ### Memory Operations